 - Determine participants and select projects.
 A government must decide who will be involved in creating the CIP and then select projects to include in the CIP.

 - Balance the CIP and connect to the budget.
 The capital investment choices must be financially sustainable, both in terms of the initial capital outlay and long-term operating and maintenance.
-Replacement costs and ongoing dubt service should be part of a long-term financial plan.
+Replacement costs and ongoing debt service should be part of a long-term financial plan.

 - Manage the project.
 Capital projects must be carefully managed in order to come in on time, on budget, and within specifications.